-Children who are asthmatics MUST have asthma cards completed by their parents and they should have their inhalers with them in class.
+Children who are asthmatics should have asthma cards completed by the asthma nurse and they should have their inhalers with them in class.
 Each class has a list of asthma sufferers, medical forms for each child and any inhalers needed.
 This is in the private & confidential folder in each classroom.
+Parents / carers of children who are asthmatic must sign a consent form for the use of the emergency salbutamol inhaler.